heuristic-industries/two-switch/README.md

 ## Implementation

-Here's a schematic depicting usage of the firmware in this state.
+Here's an schematic depicting usage of the firmware in this state.
-There's lots of room to make it do other things, or work with other EEPROMs.

 ![schematic](https://github.com/heuristic-industries/two-switch/blob/main/schematic.svg)